Trusted Supplements and More

-Any recommendations made are not meant for the purposes of medical diagnosis and products presented on this website are nutritional or dietary supplements and not medicine.
+Any recommendations made are not meant for medical diagnosis, and products presented on this website are nutritional or dietary supplements and not medicine.

-The products and claims made about specific products have not been evaluated by the United States Food and Drug Administration and are not approved to diagnose, treat, cure or prevent disease.
+The products and claims made about specific products have not been evaluated by the United States Food and Drug Administration.
+They are not approved to diagnose, treat, cure, or prevent disease.

 Know What You Are Putting In Your Body

-The FDA monitors for safety by collecting reports on adverse events from consumers, health professionals and manufactures through their MedWatch program - which is their own adverse event reporting program.
+The FDA monitors safety by collecting reports on adverse events from consumers, health professionals, and manufacturers through their MedWatch program, their adverse event reporting program.

-Below is a list of organizations who evaluate supplement quality and produce evidence-based information for consumers to review:
+Below is a list of organizations that evaluate supplement quality and produce evidence-based information for consumers to review: